'Save Lolita' Public Service Announcement courtesy: Underdog Entertainment

-Lolita will be transported by a cargo airplane to a cove by the San Juan Islands, in Washington State.
+Lolita will be transported by a cargo airplane to a cove by the San Juan Islands in Washington State.
 She will continue to be fed by humans and given time to get used to her new home.
 Then the process of rehabilitation will begin.
-Lolita will be taught how to eat live fish and to follow a boat, which will be used to take her out of the sea pen for “walks” to get her used to the open ocean.
+Lolita will be taught how to eat live fish and follow a boat, which will take her out of the sea pen for “walks” to get her used to the open ocean.
 The walks will get longer and longer, all the time gauging the progress of the rehab as to how well Lolita is doing.

-View the official Orca Network Plan Proposal for Lolita
+View the official Orca Network Plan Proposal for Lolita.

 You may go to Google Maps or Google Earth and enter the Seaquarium’s address (4400 Rickenbacker Causeway, Miami, FL, 33149) to view an aerial view of Lolita’s tank and measure it.
 You will see it is clearly 35 feet x 80 feet.

-Per AWA guidelines, the tank’s 35 foot measurement is not large enough.
+Per AWA guidelines, the tank’s 35-foot measurement is not large enough.

-2. Perimeter Fence & Protection from Abuse and Harassment Lolita’s pool does not meet AWA requirements to keep animals and unauthorized people out nor does it provide protection from abuse and harassment by the viewing public.
+2. Perimeter Fence & Protection from Abuse and Harassment Lolita’s pool does not meet AWA requirements to keep animals and unauthorized people out, nor does it provide protection from abuse and harassment by the viewing public.

 3. Protection from Weather and Direct Sunlight Lolita is not afforded protection from the weather or from direct sunlight as is required by the AWA.

 4. Housing with Compatible Animals Lolita has not been in the company of another orca since 1980.
-This highly social animal lives in relative solitude as the AWA is interpreted to accept her dolphin tank-mates as an adequate replacement for a member of her own species.
+This highly social animal lives in relative solitude as the AWA is interpreted to accept her dolphin tank mates as an adequate replacement for a member of her own species.

 5. Pool Environment Enhancements Non-food objects are utilized in Lolita’s pool for stimulation which may subject her to injury through ingestion; another AWA violation.

-6. Emergency Contingency Plans The well being of Lolita and the other marine mammals are at the mercy of the toxic remnants of the Gulf oil spill, sewage contamination in Biscayne Bay and hurricane threats.
+6. Emergency Contingency Plans The well-being of Lolita and the other marine mammals are at the mercy of the toxic remnants of the Gulf oil spill, sewage contamination in Biscayne Bay, and hurricane threats.
 APHIS has neglected to enforce AWA Emergency Contingency Plan requirements.

 We suggest contacting APHIS with the six Animal Welfare Act violations listed above.

-Janet L. Bucknall, Eastern Regional Director
+Willie D. Harris, Eastern Regional Director

 USDA – APHIS Animal Care